Streets of Rage 2: Plot

 One year has passed since the events of Streets of Rage.
 To celebrate the defeat of the mysterious Mr. X and his criminal organization, The Syndicate, the trio of Axel Stone, Adam Hunter, and Blaze Fielding had met at their favorite nightspot in Wood Oak City, reminiscing about both their vigilante crusade and triumphant victory from within the previous year.
 Axel and Blaze had moved out of the city after the adventure, with Axel working as a part-time bodyguard and Blaze teaching dance classes.
 Adam has since rejoined the police force and lives in a small house with his younger brother, Eddie "Skate" Hunter.

-The next afternoon, Blaze had received an unexpected yet emergency phone call from Skate, who had informed her that upon arriving at home from school, Skate was shocked to find his house in ruin and his older brother missing.
+The next afternoon, Blaze had received an emergency phone call from Skate, who had informed her that upon arriving at home from school, Skate was shocked to find his house in ruin and his older brother missing.
 Attached to the front door was a picture of Adam chained to a wall at the feet of Mr. X. The criminals began to retake the streets once more, as beatings and looting took place regularly and in broad daylight; chaos reigned in Wood Oak City, far worse than before.
 Realizing that Mr. X and The Syndicate have returned for revenge against them and the city, Blaze wastes no time in informing Axel about the unexpected situation, with Axel himself personally vowing to help Blaze out in defeating Mr. X and rescuing Adam.
 From within the preparation of their upcoming second battle against Mr. X and The Syndicate, Blaze and Axel are soon joined by Skate, who wishes to help out in rescuing and saving his older brother Adam and Axel's friend, a professional wrestler named Max Thunder who also seeks to help aid Axel and Blaze out as well in rescuing and saving their kidnapped friend.

 The quartet soon embarks on a rescue mission, which will take them from Wood Oak City all the way to Mr. X's hideout on a desolate island, where they will eventually face Mr. X and his bodyguard Shiva.
 Unlike the other two games in the series, Streets of Rage 2 has only one ending, where Mr. X is defeated and Adam is rescued, after which the heroes leave in a helicopter.

 Development

 Design and programming

 Ancient's Ayano Koshiro served as the lead graphic designer and one of the planners on the game design team.
 She designed the graphics, characters, and combat mechanics.
 Her brother Yuzo Koshiro, the lead music composer, also provided some input on the combat.
 The brother-sister team took inspiration from Capcom's Street Fighter II, an arcade cabinet of which they had installed at the Ancient office.
 The hit arcade video game influenced the combat system of Streets of Rage 2.

-Streets of Rage 2 was coded by the same programming team that did the original game.
-To make it possible to add more features and additional memory cache, the programmers improved the Mega Drive cartridge specifications.